 No. This is individual counselling and our relationship is important.
 Another person in the room changes the dynamic entirely.
 If you have a babe in arms, get in touch anyway and we may be able to work something out.

 WHERE DO YOU WORK?

-I work out of three therapeutic spaces in Suffolk: Wickham Market Community Rooms, Albany Villa in Melton, and Quay Place in Ipswich.
+I work out of two therapeutic spaces in Suffolk: Wickham Market Community Rooms and Albany Villa in Melton.
 I also work in some Woodbridge (and surrounding area) schools.